FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/CFTC_messages.md

 Explanation
 Set the uconf parameter `cft.cftcat.enable_deprecated_blknum=Yes` to enable BLKNUM.

-> **Note:**
-> Regardless of the  cft.cftcat.enable_deprecated_blknum parameter setting, BLKNUM  is disabled in a multi-node configuration (uconf:cft.multi_node.enable=Yes), and this message is displayed.
+> **Note**   Regardless of the  cft.cftcat.enable_deprecated_blknum parameter setting, BLKNUM  is disabled in a multi-node configuration (uconf:cft.multi_node.enable=Yes), and this message is displayed.

 Consequence
 The command is ignored.